Sunday, January 4, 2009

 Washing ones hands before praying even after having washed in the morning

 If one washed his hands properly in the morning and he is not aware that his hands became soiled, since he was not focused on keeping his hands clean, he must wash them again before praying.
 This ruling applies even if from the time that he washed his hands until he prayed he studied Torah in between, as studying Torah is also deemed to be an interruption.
 However, he is not required to specifically seek out water.
 If he does not have water available and seeking out water will cause him to miss praying with the congregation, he should just clean his hands with anything that cleans and he should then pray with the congregation.

 Tefillah Translated and Elucidated

-This week’s question is, why do we mention the idea of hatov vihameitiv, that HaShem is good and beneficent, in the blessing of requesting prosperity?
+This week’s question is, why is it that when an individual prays in solitude and recites the blessing sim shalom in Shemone Esrei, does he recite the words aleinu vial kol Yisroel amecha, upon us and all of Your people Israel?
+It would seem more appropriate to recite the words alai vial kol Yisroel, upon me and all of Your people Israel.
 If you have a possible answer, please email me at BirumOlam@gmail.com and your answer will be posted in next week’s edition of Birum Olam.